tombrereton/flask-api-starter-kit/README.md

 ### Directory Structure

 #### `root` Folder
+- `Pipfile`: replaces requirement.txt, see below for use
+- `.env`: environment variables, these are loaded into memory in the `config.py`

+#### `src` Folder
 - `app.py`: This file creates the Flask app (similar to `Startup.cs` in .NET Core)
 - `config.py`: This file stores the config and reads in environment variables (similar to `appsettings.json` in .NET Core)

-#### `src` Folder
 - `schemas`: are used by the endpoints to deserialize/serialize and validate request parameters/bodies
 - `dtos`: are used for internal (i.e. domain, in-memory) data transfer
 - `dtos`: can also be serialised into CamelCase using the `custom_serializer.py`